marioem/GCD_CourseProject/CodeBook.md

 ###Units

 All variables are unitless.
 For variables in columns 3 through 81 this is due to their normalization.

+Original linear inertial signals are expressed in 'g' units and radial inertial signals in rad/s.
 ###Ranges

 All variables in columns 3 through 81 are normalized i.e. their range is [-1,1]